BillCheng9/Steampunk-Game/iteration-plan.md

-1) Create main menu
-2) Create movement
+1) Create a working model of Execute Combat with class placeholder values